American Scouting overseas: Overseas Arrowman

 Several alumni groups exist to support American Scout Councils and the Order of the Arrow overseas.
 Foremost among them is the Overseas Arrowman Association (OAA), a private organization incorporated in 1989, and the TAC (Transatlantic Council) Alumni Association.

 Awards

-Scouting awards are presented as in any local council, including the Silver Beaver Award and the District Award of Merit.
-All nominations are reviewed by the BSA Direct Service committee.
+Scouting awards were presented as in any local council, including the Silver Beaver Award and the District Award of Merit.
+All nominations were reviewed by the BSA's Direct Service committee.

 Financial support

-Direct Service units organize their own activities to earn money for special programs, equipment, and service projects.
+When it was active, Direct Service units organized their own activities to earn money for special programs, equipment, and service projects.

 Communications

-Communication between the International Division and its Direct Service units is by mail, fax, e-mail, and telephone.
-Unit leaders receive periodic bulletins containing special information.
+The International Division and its Direct Service units communicated via mail, fax, e-mail, and telephone.
+Unit leaders receive periodic bulletins containing particular information.

 Canada

-One of the newest BSA direct service units, Troop 511, was established in 2008 and is chartered to the Western Chapter of the American Chamber of Commerce in Canada in Calgary, Alberta.
+One of the last BSA Direct Service units, Troop 511, was established in 2008 and is chartered to the Western Chapter of the American Chamber of Commerce in Canada in Calgary, Alberta.
+It and all other former Direct Service units in North and South America are currently part of the National Capitol Area Council, headquartered in Bethesda, Maryland.